davetcoleman/moveit_dashboard/README.md

 # MoveIt!
 Dashboard

-Description: Very simply Rviz interface for interacting with custom MoveIt! applications via ROS topics
+Description: Very simple Rviz interface for interacting with custom MoveIt! applications (or any ROS application really) via ROS topics

 Features:

+ - Custom Rviz panel
- - Buttons
+ - Buttons that trigger ROS messages

 Developed by [Dave Coleman](http://dav.ee/) at the University of Colorado Boulder